 Brothers Jesse and Andy had the hunt of a life time taking on the Giant Boar of the Great Northern Forest.
 Getting to share the experience together and take two great pigs from the same hillside makes there hunt very unique and special.
 Armed with plenty of firepower the brothers were able to conquer the wild boar, and will be heading home with coolers stuffed with a true delicacy.

-Wild Boars hunting is a truly unique hunt, and true authentic Boar are incredibly rare in the United States.
+Boar hunting is a truly unique hunt, and true authentic Boar are incredibly rare in the United States.
 These animals are popular on the hunters’ Bucket list.
 The Vera brothers are focused on filling their list.
-A Genuine Boar hanging on the trophy pole makes for a great story that may be retold many times.
+A genuine Boar hanging on the trophy pole makes for a great story that may be retold many times.